jacobmw/puppet-assessment/README.md

 Currently, the application is run with an exec and backgrounds the process.
 Although this works, it's not a very good thing to do (seriously, it's awful).

-**Find a way to run go-service that allows us to check the status of the service and start, stop or restart it.
-The go-service should be running and startup if the instance were rebooted.
-The go-service should automatically restart on error.**
+**Find a way to run go-webapp that allows us to check the status of the service and start, stop or restart it.
+The go-webapp should be running and startup if the instance were rebooted.
+The go-webapp should automatically restart on error.**

 ### Stop repeating yourself